nda17/nda17/README.md

 ---
-# Hi, I'm Dmitry Nefedov
+# Hey There 👋, I'm Dmitry.

 # System Analyst with Full-Stack JavaScript background